How To Eat 6 Meals A Day (Even With A Busy Schedule)

 5 simple strategies that you can use to eat 4-6 times throughout the day when your schedule is unpredictable and not conducive to eating

-Why You Need to Consume More Meals per Day
+Why You Should Consume Up To 6 Meals Per Day

 No matter how good you think your meals are, eating twice a day will not provide your body with the nutrition that it needs.